Hafiz04/IDB30102_GroupAJ_WebSQLDetection/README.md

 ## 2. Research Methodology and Engineering Framework
 ### 2.1 Layer 1: Research Methodology
 * **Selected Methodology:** Design Science Research Methodology (DSRM)
-* **Justification:** DSRM is selected because the core contribution of this project is the construction and evaluation of a novel technical artifact—specifically, an ensemble machine learning detection pipeline—designed to solve a concrete web vulnerability challenge [0.1.5, 0.1.72, source: 2].
+* **Justification:** DSRM is selected because the core contribution of this project is the construction and evaluation of a novel technical artifact.
+Specifically, an ensemble machine learning detection pipeline—designed to solve a concrete web vulnerability challenge [0.1.5, 0.1.72, source: 2].

 ### 2.2 Layer 2: Development Model
 * **Selected Model:** Prototyping Model